 - Don’t move appliances or machinery.

 - Don’t strike matches or create a flame/spark of any kind.

 - Don’t use a telephone or cellphone until you are out of the area.
-(These can ignite gases or vapors.)
+(These can ignite vapors.)

 - Don’t turn on or off any light or electrical switches or use garage door openers.
 (These may also ignite airborne gases.)

-A call to 811 will send a professional locator to your property to mark a natural gas pipe or other utility-owned lines in the ground leading up to your meter.
+A call to 811 will send a professional locator to your property to mark natural gas and other utility-owned lines in the ground leading up to your meter.
 Locators will not mark privately owned fuel lines, like those running to a garage, pool or fireplace.
 Privately owned lines are not installed or maintained by Alliant Energy, and customers are responsible for them.

 Follow these three rules:

 - Call 811 before you dig.
 811 is the national phone number that initiates the process of locating and marking the underground utility lines in your yard or at your job.
-Call 811 at least two business days before you dig.
+Call 811 several business days before you dig.

 - Wait the required time for utility lines to be marked.
 Personnel from the One Call Center will notify us to mark the approximate locations of buried gas or electric lines with high-visibility safety paint and/or flags.
 There is no charge for this locating service.

 - Respect the marks or flags, and dig with care.
 When you start digging, stay at least 18 inches away from the marked lines.
 Hand dig with extreme caution if you must excavate within the safety tolerance zone.

 Call 1-800-ALLIANT if your digging equipment or tools contact our underground pipelines or electrical lines.
 Even minor damage, such as nicks, scratches, cuts, scrapes, dents and gouges, can result in pipeline failure, electric shock or a major incident in the future if not properly assessed.
 If you hear blowing gas, which is a more serious problem, call 911 immediately from a safe location.